PhD in Political Science at Trinity College

-The programme combines an intensive set of courses on the substance and methodology of research along with a traditional emphasis on conducting original research.
+The programme involves course work in the first two years and combines an intensive training in the substance and methodology of research along with a traditional emphasis on conducting original research.
 In the first year students follow a number of courses in the qualitative and quantitative aspects of research, a course in political behaviour and comparative politics, which reflects the expertise and interests of most members of the Department, and develop a research proposal for the final thesis.
 In the second year of the PhD programme, there are further optional courses and students start work on their thesis.

 A significant element of the programme is the weekly “Friday Seminar” at which students take turns to present their work in progress to an audience of the entire teaching staff and other PhD students.
 This is a constructive forum which serves to hone the skills of presentation and where the audience provide feedback to assist students in fine-tuning their approach and thesis content.
 Participation in these seminars prepares students on the programme for their own conference presentations and, ultimately, job presentations.
 Visiting lecturers and members of the department are also present at this forum, bringing an extra dimension to the professional development of graduate students.

 PhD researchers also benefit from the Department's strong links with Trinity Research in Social Sciences (TRiSS) which brings together researchers from different disciplines.
 In addition, the Department is involved in the Dublin School of Social Sciences, which provides graduate training in collaboration with University College Dublin.

 Our four year doctoral programme is designed to give students the highest level of training to become scholars at the forefront of the discipline.
 It is designed in such a way as to train students not only to do research, though comprehensive research methods training, but to gain teaching experience and to be prepared for the academic job market, as borne out by the placement record of the programmme;